shanenolanwit/pintmanstories/content/post/build-your-own-nlg.md

 +++
-title = "Using Wordnet to say things gooder" date = 2021-02-15T11:35:09Z author = "Shane Nolan" keywords = ["", ""]
+title = "Using Wordnet to Say Things Gooder" date = 2021-02-15T11:35:09Z author = "Shane Nolan" keywords = ["", ""]
 cover = "/images/avatar.png"
-summary = "Using Wordnet and Rasa to check if too many cooks spoil the intent detection"
+summary = "Using Wordnet and Rasa to check if too many cooks spoil the intent detection.
+Can we use NLG tricks to generate rich data sets?"

 +++
 ## Introduction